António de Oliveira Salazar: Other

 The bridge across the Tagus connecting Lisbon to Almada was named the Ponte Salazar (Salazar Bridge) upon completion.
 Built by the Estado Novo 6 months ahead of schedule and under budget, it was the 5th longest suspension bridge in the world and the longest outside of the US.
-It was then renamed "25 April Bridge".
+It was later renamed the "25 April Bridge" after the Carnation Revolution.
 Salazar Stadium, a noteworthy multi-purpose stadium built in Mozambique during the Estado Novo, was named after Salazar.
 With 1975's new government it began to degrade.
 It was renamed Stadium of Machava.
 Many places across the country (streets, avenues, squares) were named after Salazar.
 They were renamed since 1974, especially in district capitals.
 Around 20 localities still reference Salazar today.
 There are also some azulejos with quotes of Salazar.

 In popular culture, Salazar's Cake (Bolo de Salazar) is the name given to a cake that Salazar used to eat sometimes.
 It is cheap and simple, perhaps with similarities to sponge cake.
 Kitchen cake spatulas are sometimes referred to as 'Salazar' in Portugal for their effectiveness in not leaving any residue behind.

-The character of Salazar Slytherin from the Harry Potter book series, created by J. K. Rowling, was based on Salazar.
+The character of Salazar Slytherin from the Harry Potter book series, created by J. K. Rowling, had his name inspired by Salazar.

 A wine brand called Terras de Salazar ("Lands of Salazar") was approved in 2011 by the national institute.
 It never reached the market due to the owner's economic troubles.
 In 2012, the City Council of Salazar's hometown Santa Comba Dão announced a brand called Memories of Salazar for a range of regional products, notably wine.
 It was rejected by the same institute for offensiveness and the possibility of public disorder.
 The mayor claimed the refusal was ridiculous and will not give up or drop the name Salazar from future brand name proposals.
 He is considering submitting Vineyards of Salazar, as "memories" of the regime could be one reason to add to the refusal.

+On 25 March 2007, Salazar won the Greatest Portuguese Os Grandes Portugueses Televoting contest, a telephone based contest that allowed individuals to cast multiple votes, and as such not a random sample and not a reflection of national public opinion.
+In the several opinion studies, constituting scientific random sample polls, performed shortly afterwards Salazar never achieved first place, being seventh in the one commissioned by RTP.

 The brand Salazar – O Obreiro da Pátria ("Salazar – Fatherland's Workman") is registered and runs the website www.oliveirasalazar.org, an archive of various documents related to Salazar.

-Salazar originated the HCESAR keyboard layout, introduced by means of a decree of 17.
-July 1937.
+Salazar originated the HCESAR keyboard layout, introduced by means of a decree of 17 July 1937.